ODA Spending

 Bilateral Spending

-The increase in ODA to multilateral institutions and initiatives, as well as the global health strategy's focus on global health architecture and transnational health-related issues, such as pandemic preparedness and climate change impacts on health, seems to indicate a shift from the Netherlands’ focus on bilateral health ODA funding.
+The increase in ODA to multilateral institutions and initiatives, as well as the global health strategy's focus on global health architecture and transnational health-related issues, such as pandemic preparedness and climate change impacts on health, indicates a shift from the Netherlands’ focus on bilateral health ODA funding.

 Multilateral Spending and Commitments